Channel crossings: 100,000 since 2018 and new daily record set for 2023

 Migrant crossings reached the highest number in a single day for the year so far as figures confirmed over 100,000 people have made the journey in the past five years.

-Since current records began on January 1 2018, 100,715 people have arrived in the UK after making the journey, according to analysis of Government data by the PA news agency.
+Since current records began on January 1 2018, 100,715 migrants have arrived in the UK after making the journey, according to analysis of Government data by the PA news agency.

-The milestone was reached after 755 people crossed the Channel on Thursday in 14 boats.
-This is the highest daily number so far this year.
+The milestone was reached after 755 people crossed the Channel in 14 boats on Thursday.
+This is the highest daily number so far this year and suggests an average of around 54 people per boat.

 The numbers were recorded as a major search and rescue operation was launched after 17 migrants went overboard and were pulled from the water.
 The Home Office said they were all taken ashore for medical checks.